Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

 \subsubsection{Proposed definition and metric}

 To address these shortcomings, we propose a more general and direct definition of motion memorization that applies to all types of video generations, not just I2V.
 Our approach evaluates motion alone, disentangling it from other elements like content or fidelity.
 We define \textbf{motion memorization} as the occurrence of high similarity in the optical flow of consecutive frames between a generated and a training video.
 Crucially, we disregard natural motions, such as camera panning or static frames, that pose no privacy risks.
 To formalize this, we introduce a novel metric called \textbf{Optical Flow Similarity (OFS-k)}.
-This metric quantifies the similarity between optical flows over consecutive frames, with \textbf{k} representing the number of consecutive frames considered in the computation.
-The key steps are: \begin{enumerate} \item \textbf{Optical flow calculation}: For each generated-training video pair, we compute the optical flow for all consecutive frames using RAFT~\citep{raft}.
+Optical flow captures the motion trajectories within a video, abstracting away static content details and emphasizing dynamic movement patterns.
+This makes it ideal for comparing videos with different content, as it isolates motion signals from appearance.
+Thus, OFS effectively quantifies the similarity between optical flows over consecutive frames, with \textbf{k} representing the number of consecutive frames considered in the computation.
+The key steps are elaborated as follows:

+\textbf{Optical flow calculation}: For each generated-training video pair, we compute the optical flow for all consecutive frames using RAFT~\citep{raft}.
 For each flow pair \((\mathbf{f}^g, \mathbf{f}^t)\), we calculate the \textbf{cosine similarity} between the flow vectors at corresponding pixels:

 where \(\mathbf{f}^g_i\) and \(\mathbf{f}^t_j\) are the optical flow vectors for the \(i\)-th flow of generated video (from the \(i\)-th to \(i+1\)-th frame) and the \(j\)-th flow of training video (from the \(j\)-th to \(j+1\)-th frame).
 The summation and norm are computed over the x and y components of the optical flow vectors (the first dimension of size 2 in the flow tensor with shape \([2, H, W]\)), resulting in an output of shape \([H, W]\), where \(H\) and \(W\) represent the height and width of the frame.
 Finally, the cosine similarity \( S_{i, j} \) is averaged across all pixels to obtain the final similarity score \( \bar{S}_{i, j} \).